LannisterArthur/SPAC/README.md

 # Proof of Persistent Aliveness for Cyber-Physical Systems

 This is a C++ project utilizing the MIRACL cryptographic library for cryptographic operations.
-The project contains the 'SPAC' folder, which includes files that can be compiled and executed.
+The project contains the `SPAC` folder, which includes files that can be compiled and executed.

 ## Project Structure